 Deselect 'Allow Editing', and OK the 'save' dialog.
 Metadata tab extent still wrong.

 Remove the layer from Qgis.
 Now add it back with the 'Add Vector Layer' menu entry - select the shapefile of the layer we just added with the editing tools.
 Props...
 Metadata... and the extent is correct...

-#1 Updated by browlingson - over 13 years ago
+#1 Updated by browlingson - almost 16 years ago

 Hunted this down a bit.
 This only seems to happen if you add the points in the positive quadrant, ie NorthEast of (0,0).
 As soon as you add a point in the negative region the extent is correct.

 The initial qgis view extent is (-1,-1) to (1,1), so if you start a fresh qgis try creating a new points layer in the top right, you should see the extent() fail to update.